CyclotronResearchCentre/Actigraphy/README.md

 - Christophe Phillips

-Topics: "Automatic actigraphic data scoring".
+Topics: "Automatic actigraphic recording analysis".
 -------
 In other words, given actigraphic recodings, detect the sleep/wake periods in an automatic way.